Aviah/one-click-django-server/README.md

 1. Tar the files :
     `you@dev-machine$ tar -zcf setup.tar.gz one-click-django-server`

+2. Backup known_hosts (in case you want to re-build the VPS and run everything again):
+    `you@dev-machine$ cp ~/.ssh/known_hosts known_hosts.bak`

-2. Upload to server:
+3. Upload to server:
     `you@dev-machine$ scp setup.tar.gz root@PUB.IP.IP.IP:~/`

-3. SSH to server:
+4. SSH to server:
     `you@dev-machine$ ssh root@PUB.IP.IP.IP`

-4. Unpack:
+5. Unpack:
     `root@li1234# tar -zxvf setup.tar.gz; chown -R root:root one-click-django-server`

-5. Run setup:
+6. Run setup:
     `root@li1234# cd one-click-django-server; ./setup.sh`

-6. Reboot the server, and ssh:
+7. Reboot the server, and ssh:
 ```
     you@dev-machine$ ssh root@PUB.IP.IP.IP
     you@my-django-server$ echo "Hello Server"
 ```

-7. Edit your hosts file on dev machine, and add the django server, so you can:
+8. Edit your hosts file on dev machine, and add the django server, so you can:

     `you@dev-machine: ssh my-django-server``